thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 - Explain what an HTTP server is.
 - Explain why an HTTP server is useful.
+- Explain what an HTTP request is.
+- Explain what an HTTP response is.
 - Describe the parts of a URL
 - Identify the components of a request and response
 - Create an HTTP server with Node's `http` module